facebookresearch/iSDF/README.md

 ---

-## 3. Running iSDF with a Franka + live camera in ROS
+## 3. Running iSDF with a Franka and live camera in ROS

 <div align="center">
   <img src=".github/realsense_franka.gif"